eriksank/eventemitter4/README.md

 When using a library like [underscore.js](http://underscorejs.org), it is almost trivial to manage the internal data structure of a class like _EventEmitter4_.

 Some people call a tool like _underscore.js_ a tool of functional programming.
-It is true that probably all of its functions are [idempotent](http://en.wikipedia.org/wiki/Idempotence) and therefore do not keep internal state.
+It is true that probably all of its functions are [idempotent](http://en.wikipedia.org/wiki/Idempotence) and therefore, do not keep internal state.
 That part is indeed the same what functional programming languages try to achieve, but functional programming tends to be much more than that.

-In my opinion, _underscore.js_ is better termed as an implementation of _set algebra_.
-It pretty much does the same as SQL, but then just on one table.
+In my opinion, _underscore.js_ is better termed an implementation of _set algebra_.
+It pretty much does the same as SQL, but then just on one table in memory.
 The main difference between _underscore.js_ and SQL, is that _underscore.js_ does not implement functions for dealing with the [cartesian product](http://en.wikipedia.org/wiki/Cartesian_product), that is, _joining_ multiple sets.

-The use of set algebra often turns functions that deal with tree data structures into one-liners.
-Since _EventEmitter_ only deals with a tree of two levels, it is even a relatively simple data structure.
-The use of set algebra is therefore results in suprisingly short programs, that are at the same time, usually much easier to read.
+The use of _set algebra_ often turns functions that deal with tree data structures into one-liners.
+Since _EventEmitter4_ only deals with trees of maximum two levels -- which is a relatively simple data structure -- the use of set algebra is results in surprisingly short functions.
+These functions are at the same time much easier to read.

-This means that you can easily put _console.log()_ statements in the module's source code, if you ever need it.
-Furthermore, this also means that it is much easier for other people to help fixing bugs and offer pull requests.
+It also means that you can easily put _console.log()_ statements in the module's source code, if you ever needed it.
+Furthermore, this also means that it is much easier for other people to help fixing bugs or offer pull requests.

 <a name="concerningperformance"></a>

 ###9.3\.
 Concerning performance

-Since all statements are calls into _underscore.js_, it relegates any performance issue to that module. _EventEmitter4_ has no performance characteristics on its own.
+Since all real work in _EventEmitter4_ is done by calling into _underscore.js_, it relegates any performance issue to that module. _EventEmitter4_ has no performance characteristics on its own.

-Furthermore, I strongly suspect that the performance for _underscore.js_ -- I haven't had time or a pressing need to read its source code up till now -- is mostly relegated to the performance of the implementation of _Object_ and _Array_ classes in nodejs and, since it repeatedly uses function invocations, the Javascript engine's minimization of overhead in function calls.
+I strongly suspect that the performance for _underscore.js_ -- I haven't had time or a pressing need to read its source code up till now -- is to an important extent relegated to the performance of the implementation of _Object_ and _Array_ classes in nodejs.
+Since _underscore.js_ is based on the use of repeated function calls, it also counts on the Javascript engine's to minimize its overhead when executing function calls.

+Typical NodeJS code is replete with listeners functions and callback functions.
+There would be no point in trying to fix such problem just in _EventEmitter4_.

 The responsibility for those areas falls squarely onto the Google v8 team.
-If they manage to improve it, they do not just improve it for _EventEmitter4_ but for all possible modules and applications at the same time.
+If they can make further performance improvements in those areas, they do not just improve the performance of _EventEmitter4_ but for all possible modules and applications.

 In other words, one reason why an alternative _EventEmitter_ implementation could be fundamentally faster than _EventEmitter4_, is that it uses faster data structures than the standard _Object_ and _Array_ classes.
-The _EventEmitter2_ and _EventEmitter3_ libraries definitely don't do this.
+The _EventEmitter2_ and _EventEmitter3_ libraries definitely do not do this.

-Painstakingly spelling out data manipulations manually, as they do, instead of using set algebra, will not make their programs any faster.
+Painstakingly spelling out data manipulations manually, instead of using set algebra, will not necessarily make their programs any faster.
 It will just bloat the source code and make it more difficult to read.

-If alternative implementations are faster, it could also mean that they use fewer function invocations, and that function invocation goes along with a lot of overhead, and therefore would suffer a performance penalty in NodeJS.
-But then again, in that case all NodeJS code would be affected.

-Typical NodeJS code is replete with listeners functions and callback functions.
-There would be no point in trying to fix such problem just in _EventEmitter4_.
-Performance in ultra-simple code such as _EventEmitter4_ is something that can only be improved at lower levels.
+I did not go that route, because performance in ultra-simple code such as _EventEmitter4_, is something that can only be improved at lower levels.

 <a name="whynotthestandardnodejseventemitter"></a>

 ###9.4\.
 Why not the standard nodejs EventEmitter

 I really needed an `onAny()` function in my project.
 The standard nodejs _EventEmitter_ class does not implement it.
 At the same time, the internal data structure of the standard _EventEmitter_ class is particularly not documented anywhere, as far as I know.
-This kind of modules is usually full of (and often useless) performance hacks that render the source code unintelligible.

 <a name="whynoteventemitter2"></a>

 ###9.5\.
 Why not EventEmitter2

-_EventEmitter2_ does have an `onAny` function.
+_EventEmitter2_ does have an `onAny()` function.
 However, there is no way to dump the state of its emitter objects.
-Because it also supports wildcards, such as `on('foo.*')`, the source code is rather complicated to figure out.
+Because it also supports wildcards, such as `on('foo.*')`, the source code is rather difficult to figure out.

-I managed to place `console.log()` statements to detect a bug in my own program, but it was unnecessarily hard.
-The module is also replete with performance optimizations of which I do not think that they do anything for performance at all, but they still manage to further complicate the situation.
+I managed to place _console.log()_ statements to check the state of the _EventEmitter2_ class, in order to detect a bug in my own program, but it was unnecessarily hard.
+The module is also replete with performance optimizations of which I do not think that they do anything for performance at all.
+These redundant optimizations still manage to further complicate the already overburdened source code of the module.

 In my opinion, there is actually no reasonable justification for implementing the `on('foo.*')` functionality.
 You can just use `onAny()` and trivially skip the events that you do not need: